caseyweb/Caseyrhodes-session-Pair/README.md

-# XMD-PAIR
+# LADYBUG PAIR
-A session generator platform for all bots created by malvin king
+A session generator platform for all bots created by Mr Ntando ofc